 During U.S. Army basic training, I was taught the appropriate use of the M-16, the military’s fully automatic version of the semi-automatic AR-15.
 I distinctly recall the description that the other trainees and I received of what the bullets our weapons fired were capable of doing to the human body.

 “This is a high-velocity round that is often referred to as a ‘tumbler,'” said the sergeant instructing us.
 “The reason we call it that is, when it enters the target, it ricochets off bones and tumbles around inside the body, fragmenting and tearing up soft tissue and internal organs.”

 By the end of my M-16 training, I was able to plant one of those bullets in a human-shaped target 300 meters away.

 It is with all of that in mind that I would like to clarify for Mr. Cole and his NRA-friendly Republican colleagues the following: The dictionary defines the word “dangerous” as “able or likely to cause harm or injury.”
-When “used appropriately,” the AR-15 is both able and likely to inflict catastrophic, often fatal harm and injury upon human beings, and is specifically designed to do so even in situations where those human beings are located a significant distance away from the shooter.
+When “used appropriately,” the AR-15 is both able and likely to inflict catastrophic, often fatal injury upon human beings, and is specifically designed to do so even in situations where those human beings are located a significant distance away from the shooter.
 It is, by definition, nothing but “dangerous.”